gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 Now, we would need to deploy our app by running `envoy run deploy`, but it won't be necessary since GitLab can handle that for us with CI's [environments](../../ce/ci/environments.html), which will be described [later](#setting-up-gitlab-ci) in this tutorial.

-It is time to commit [Envoy.blade.php](https://gitlab.com/mehranrasulian/laravel-sample/blob/master/Envoy.blade.php) and push it to the `master` branch.
+Now it's time to commit [Envoy.blade.php](https://gitlab.com/mehranrasulian/laravel-sample/blob/master/Envoy.blade.php) and push it to the `master` branch.
 To keep things simple, we commit directly to `master`, without using [feature-branches](../../ee/workflow/gitlab_flow.html/#github-flow-as-a-simpler-alternative) since collaboration is beyond the scope of this tutorial.
 In a real world project, teams may use [Issue Tracker](../../user/project/issues/index.md) and [Merge Requests](../../user/project/merge_requests/index.md) to move their code across branches: